|National Marine Science Centre Coffs Harbour||Session 1||Session 1|

-Examines a range of issues related to the management of fisheries, commercial and non-commercial.
-It explores the role of scientific, economic and socio-cultural information in management decisions, as well as management approaches and issues relating to resources rights, compliance and co-management.
-Extensive use will be made of case history examples to examine the methods, application and outcomes of the various fishery assessment, management and regulation methods adopted in Australia and overseas.
+The capture of wild fish and shellfish contributes over $4 billion to Australia's economy, and fisheries are vital sources of livelihoods and nutrition for millions of people worldwide.
+This unit will provide knowledge to address global Sustainable Development Goals and contribute to maintaining the performance of fisheires.
+A range of key issues are examined relating to the management of fisheries, both commercial and non-commercial.
+The unit applies a systems approach to explore the role of scientific, economic and socio-cultural information in management decisions, as well as management approaches and issues relating to resources rights, compliance and co-management.
+Extensive use will be made of case examples to examine the methods, application and outcomes of the various fishery assessment, management and regulatory methods adopted in Australia and overseas.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|

 |1||describe and explain trends in fisheries statistics at a global, regional and Australian level||Knowledge of a discipline||Cultural competence|